 Black Friday 2020: Retailers now use publicly available data to gain advantage

+New research revealsa major increase in e-commerce retailers leveraging data and technology to understand the actions of competitors and customers over Black Friday period.
+With UK retail shops closed over Black Friday this year and online sales already accounting for 28.5% of all retail sales in October (in comparison to 19% in January), consumers were inundated with options when it comes to shopping online, leaving e-commerce retailers facing unprecedented competition.
 In a bid to better understand their audiences as well as competitor movements, retailers turned to technology, in order to gain critical insights.
 This is according to new research from?Oxylabswhich shows e-commerce retailers leveraged web scraping significantly more so, ahead of Black Friday, compared to last year.

 Praseeda Nair is an impassioned advocate for women in leadership, and likes to profile business owners, advisors and experts in the field of entrepreneurship and management.